Maitri346/SAP-1-Architecture-Logisim/README.md

 ![SAP-1 CPU Circuit](images/fig17.png)

 *Figure 17: SAP-1 CPU circuit implementation in Logisim Evolution, highlighting debug signals, control pins, and RAM verification for program execution.*
+### Running the CPU in Automatic Mode (JMP + ADD Program)

+To execute the CPU in automatic mode using the program with JMP and ADD instructions, follow the procedure below:

+---

+#### 1. Initial Setup
+- Ensure the debug pin is set to LOW.
+- Ensure the main clock (clk1) is OFF.
+- Pulse the pc_reset pin once to reset the Program Counter to 0000.
+#### 2. Program the ROM
+- Open the ROM component in Logisim Evolution.
+- Right-click on it and select **Edit Contents...**
+- A memory editor window will appear.
+- Enter the following hex code sequence into the ROM memory cells starting from address 0000:
+- 1D 2E 65 00 30 5F F0 00 00 00 00 00 23 19 00 00